 A quick but non-binding Medicaid eligibility test is available here, should the reader not want to sort through the details which follow.
 This test will also connect users with Medicaid planning professionals.

-Single Applicants – in most states, single applicants are permitted up to approximately $2,000 in monthly income.
-However, those wishing to utilize nursing home Medicaid may be subject to lower income limits.
-Applicants are also permitted to have up to $2,000 in “countable assets”.
-Countable assets exclude one’s home provided they live in their home and their value of their home equity does not exceed $500,000 – $800,000 (depending on their state).
+Single Applicants – in most states, single applicants are permitted to have up to approximately $2,300 in monthly income.
+However, they must surrender the majority of their income to Medicaid in exchange for their nursing home care.
+Those receiving Medicaid care at home or in assisted living are permitted to keep their income.
+Single applicants are also permitted to have up to $2,000 in “countable assets”.
+Countable assets exclude one’s home provided they live in their home and their value of their home equity does not exceed approximately $550,000 – $850,000 (depending on their state).

 Married Applicants (with one spouse applying) – in most states, married applicants are permitted considerably higher income and assets than single applicants.
 The rules allow this because the “wellspouse” (non-applicant spouse) needs adequate funds to continue to live on their own.
+These are called Spousal Impoverishment Laws.
 In this mixed status situation, the couple’s incomes are evaluated independently.
 Largely, the same income rules apply as described above for a single applicant.
 However, their assets are not evaluated separately.
-Again, this is state dependent, in most states the non-applicant spouse is permitted up to between $60,000 – $120,000 in countable assets not including the value of their home, vehicle or other personal affects.
+Again, this is state dependent, in most states the non-applicant spouse is permitted up to between $65,000 – $127,000 in countable assets not including the value of their home, vehicle or other personal affects.

 Married Applicants (with both spouses applying) – in most states, married couples must have joint income less than $4,000 and countable assets valued at less than $3,000.
 However, there are many exceptions to these rules and Medicaid planning professionals have strategies to help couples gain eligibility who do not immediately qualify but cannot afford their care costs.

 Persons or couples who exceed these limits may still become Medicaid eligible by working with a Medicaid Planner.
-Read more about the pros and cons of doing so here.
+Read more about the different types of Medicaid planners.